CprE308/lectures/lecture32/lecture32.md

 \end{equation*}

 ## Impact of TLB on Performance
-TLB hit ratio = percent of time a trnalsation can be found in the TLB
+TLB hit ratio = percent of time a translation can be found in the TLB

 **Example:**